anapartner-com/quay-registry/README.md

 ### View of the systemctl services of all four (4) containers:
-Notice the stop function (ExecStopPost) showcases the ephemeral nature of containers as the pods are complete removed. <br>
+Notice the stop function (ExecStopPost) showcases the ephemeral nature of containers as the containers are completely removed. <br>
+The first systemd service is to setup the pod, and the next three (3) systemd services will add containers to the pod, to share networking service.<br>
+Only the quay-pod is exposed on the published port (--publish 443:8443).
+No other network port/protocol is exposed <br>

 systemctl cat    quay*.service --no-pager <br>